Back to resources

 Choosing an incident management software can be daunting, with so many options available.
 In this buyer’s guide, we looked at the key factors to consider when choosing incident management software, such as automation, separating signal from noise, notifying the right people, providing actionable remediation steps, and helping analyze postmortem reports.

 Your team may have specific needs, such as scalability, compliance, global coverage, and support for different time zones and languages.
 Choose not just the best incident response tool in the market but the best incident response tool for you.
 Hopefully, this guide helps you think about critical factors to consider when looking at all the available tools.
+But, check out our incident management survival guide if you’re still unsure.

 Consider scheduling an xMatters demo to learn more about our adaptive approach to incident management.
 Our xPerts can show you the software in action and answer your questions, helping you decide if xMatters is the right incident management tool for you.